Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Code Availability

 \section{Code Availability}

-The numerical infrastructure to solve from first principles the microscopic coupled electron-phonon Boltzmann transport equation in the linear-response regime is released as a major version update of the open-source Phoebe~\cite{phoebe} software suite, available at \url{https://github.com/phoebe-team/}.
-The SOLver for VIscous Thermoelectric Equations (SolViTE) is interfaced with the Phoebe suite and will be released in a format compatible with standard finite-element solvers.
+The infrastructure to solve from first principles the microscopic coupled electron-phonon Boltzmann transport equation in the linear-response regime is released as a major update of the open-source Phoebe \cite{phoebe} software suite, available at \url{https://github.com/phoebe-team/}.